What Is Accounts Receivable: Understanding Your AR Accounts

 Accounts Receivable are a significant part of a company’s financial health analysis.
 They are a simple way to estimate an organization’s liquidity or capacity to cover current financial obligations without the need to use additional finances.

 If you want to see how fast your customers pay their debts, you need to look at the Accounts receivable turnover ratio.
-This ratio estimates the number of times a business gathers its average Accounts Receivable during a fiscal period.
+This ratio estimates the number of times a business gathers its average AR during a fiscal period.

 The formula for the Accounts Receivable turnover ratio is: